Public Liability Insurance for F&B Businesses in Malaysia: Restaurants, Cafes, and Cloud Kitchens

 | Food and drink liability extension | Covers food poisoning and contamination claims | Confirm it's included, not excluded |

-| Adequate sum insured | Food poisoning can generate multiple claims from one incident | Consider aggregate limit, not just per-incident limit |
+| Adequate liability limit | Food poisoning can generate multiple claims from one incident | Consider aggregate limit, not just per-incident limit |

-| Off-premises coverage | Covers catering jobs, pop-ups, events, food trucks | Confirm if your policy extends beyond your main premises |
+| Off-premises coverage | Covers catering jobs, pop-ups, events, food trucks | Confirm if cover extends beyond your main premises |

 | Delivery-related claims | Food safety claims from delivery customers | Check if food served via delivery platforms is covered |

-You Might Need Public Liability Insurance If...
+You Might Need This Package If...

 - You operate a restaurant, cafe, or food court stall with dine-in customers